danetsao/mma-scraping/README.md

 - An [mma-api](https://github.com/danetsao/mma-api).

 - A python package [PyFighter](https://github.com/danetsao/pyfighter) for mma athlete data.
+PRIVATE at the moment - in development.

 Feel free to use this data for your own projects.
-I will try to keep this updated as much as possible and feel free to contribute and suggest changes.
+I will try to keep this updated as much as possible and feel free to [contribute](https://github.com/danetsao/mma-scraping/blob/main/CONTRIBUTING.md) and suggest changes.